Attention Sinks in Diffusion Language Models: Analysis of Attention Sinks in Masked Diffusion Language Models

 Previous studies have demonstrated that attention sinks play a crucial role in transformer-based models, with their removal typically causing catastrophic performance degradation~\citep{streamingllm, when, glasses}.
 However, given that attention sinks in DLMs exhibit markedly different and more dynamic patterns compared to ARMs, we investigate whether DLMs demonstrate similar sensitivity to sink masking during generation.

 We evaluate the three DLM variants — \llada, \dream, and \mmada — on both coding and mathematical reasoning tasks using the GSM8K~\citep{gsm8k} and HumanEval~\cite{humaneval} datasets.
 GSM8K contains grade-school level math word problems, while HumanEval comprises programming problems designed to evaluate code generation and reasoning capabilities.
-For each model, we conduct two sets of evaluations: (1) using the original, unmodified model, and (2) masking attention scores directed toward the top-K attention sinks identified by our metric (Equation \ref{eq:metric}).
+We evaluate each model in two configurations: (1) the original, unmodified model, and (2) with the top-K sink tokens masked.
+To determine which tokens to mask, we analyse the attention map from step $t-1$ across each head and layer.
+We identify the top-K sink tokens based on our metric (Equation \ref{eq:metric}) and mask them by setting their attention to $-\infty$ during the computation of step $t$.
 We vary the threshold parameter $\epsilon$, where smaller values result in masking a larger proportion of sinks.
 Specifically, we select $\epsilon_0$, $\epsilon_1$ and $\epsilon_2$ to mask the top $1, 5 \text{ and } 10$ sinks respectively.